 Ages 4 to 7 years

 Keep your child in a forward-facing car seat with a harness until he or she reaches the top height or weight limit allowed by your car seat's maker.
 As soon as your child outgrows the forward-facing car seat with a harness, your child can travel in a booster seat but still in the back seat.

 Keep your child in a booster seat until he or she is big enough to fit in a seat belt properly.
 For a seat belt to fit properly, the lap belt must lie snugly across the upper thighs, not the stomach.
 The shoulder belt should lie snug across the shoulder and chest and not cross the neck or face.
 Remember: Your child should still ride in the back seat because it's safer there.

 Don't buy a used car seat.
 If a car seat has been recalled or has been in an accident or misused, it may not fully protect your baby.

 The safest position for your baby or child is in the back, middle seat of the car.

-For maximum safety, follow the manufacturer's recommendations for car seat use, which should include weight guidelines, installation procedures, and how to position and secure your child.
+For maximum safety, follow the manufacturer's recommendations for car seat use.
 Cars manufactured since September 2002 are equipped with a standardized car safety seat attachment system.
-This feature allows parents to secure the car seat onto a permanently installed hook.
+This feature allows parents to secure the car seat on a permanently installed hook.